airladon/FigureOne/scratch/ivid/script.md

 This means we have a tangent of the complmentary angle

 Now if we look at our remaining ratios, we can see each one is just a reciprocal of one we've already named, nevertheless they all have individual names, and all these names come from the concept of a complementary angle

+# RESET from Sin, Tan, Sec
+Well we start by taking a circle with radius one, also called a unit circle, and define an arc with some angle theta, around which we can draw a right angle triangle.

+## Tan, sec

+Now, the side opposite theta of this right angle triangle is a tangent line, so we will call it tan.
+The hypotenuse cuts through the circle, so its a secant line, that we will call sec, and our adjacent side is the radius, which is 1.

+Let's now rewrite all of our ratios in terms of these sides.
+So the opposite side over the hypotenuse is tan over sec.
+The adjacent side over hypotenuse is 1 over sec.
+The opposite side over the adjacent side is then tan over 1, which just simplifies down to tan.
+Our next ratio is sec over tan, then we have sec over 1 which is simply sec and finally we have 1 over tan.

+## Sin, Cosine
+Ok great.

+Now let's draw a right angle triangle within the arc.
+This triangle also has an angle theta and is thus similar to our first triangle and all its side ratios will be the same.

+The side opposite theta is a part of a chord line.
+Using geometry you can show this is actually half of a chord, and it was called a half chord or half bowstring when these concepts were first developed in Sanskrit by Indian Mathematitians.
+Now our word for this line today sine, comes from the Latin translation of this which unfortunately lost the original meaning.
+Maybe it would make more sense to be called a half-chord, but nevertheless, sine is the word we use and we usually abreviate this without the e.

+Next, we can recognize that the adjacent side to theta, is actually the side opposite theta's complementary angle.
+We therefore call this the complimentary sine, which we abbreviate to cosine or cos.

+Finally the hypotenuse of this triangle is the radius 1, so we can now write all our ratios in terms of these sides.

+So opposite over hypotenuse is sine over 1 which simplifies down to sin.
+Adjacent over hypotenuse is then cos over one or just cos.

+Opposite over adjacent is sine over the cosine.
+Our next ratio is then the reciprocal of the sine.
+And then we also have over over cos and cos over sin.

+## Cot, Cosec

+Now we construct a third right angle triangle around the arc of the circle that covers theta's complementary angle.

+Once again we have a tangent line, but in this case it's the tangent of the complimentary angle, which we cal the complimenetary tangent, cotangent, or cot for short.

+We also have a secant line of the the complementary angle which we will call the complimentary secant, cosec or csc for short.

+Now, this right angle triangle is also similar to our first two right angle triangles because it also has an angle theta.

+So let's do the same exercise and substitute our sides into the ratios, being careful to use the sides relative to theta and not the complementary angle.

+So, the side opposite theta over the hypotenuse is 1 over the cosec.
+The side adjacent to theta, over the hypotenuse is the cotangent over the cosec.
+The opposite over adjacent is one over the cotangent.
+The hypotenuse over the opposite side is the cosec over one which simplifies down to the cosec.
+And finally we have the cosec over the cotangent and the cotangent over 1 which simplifies down to cot.

+## Summary
+Now we have a whole bunch of different expressions for the 6 different side ratios of a right angle triangle.
+In fact, we could make a lot more, as using substitution we could each ratio in additional terms it is not already in.
+But many of these ratios are not
+Now, each ratios name, comes from the side that